Mayyixx/Big-Caverns/shops.md

 ## Bazaar

-Le Bazaar est un shop spécial qui ne fait que acheter des minerais, des gemstones, des minerais purifiés ou des pierres (Hardened Stone et
-Basalt)
+Bazaar is a special shop that can only buy ores, gemstones, refined ores or stones (Hardened Stone and Basalt)